Emerging Market Task Forces

 Dr. Liu considers the task forces an important step in achieving Goal 5 of the Strategic Plan.
 “I am greatly encouraged by the enthusiasm of our faculty who are willing to contribute their time, experience, and expertise to help Georgia State reach out to our strategic countries through these task forces.”

-For more information about the task forces, please contact Dr. Earl Picard, director of international strategic planning and development, at firstname.lastname@example.org.
+For more information about the task forces, please contact the Office of International Initiatives at firstname.lastname@example.org.